-This scenario is all too common, and many individuals find themselves trying to paddle against the overpowering current of debt.
-If you are struggling with debt due to back taxes that you owe to the IRS, do not worry any more.
+This scenario is all too common, and many individuals find themselves trying to paddle against the overpowering current of past due taxes.
+If you are struggling due to back taxes that you owe to the IRS, do not worry any more.

 When you call my office, I can go over several options for resolving your unpaid taxes.
 Depending on your situation, you could be eligible for several tax relief programs, such as an offer in compromise, currently not collectible, an IRS payment plan, or even innocent spouse relief.
 There are many options available, and I am committed to determining which solution can render the best result while allowing you to pay the least tax possible!

 I have 28 years of experience in federal and state taxation, and can use my extensive knowledge of finance, business, and accounting to your benefit.
 I know that things seem hopeless at the moment.
 But when you reach out to my office, you can rest assured that I will work hard to find a solution to your problems that can provide long-lasting peace of mind and financial relief.